- Enhanced immunotherapies for cancer and infectious disease treatment

 Product Journey

-The DoriVac project by Shih and his team at the Wyss Institute and Dana-Farber Cancer Institute (DFCI) is also part of a multipronged approach taken by the NIH-funded “Immuno-engineering to Improve Immunotherapy (i3)” Center at Harvard University.
-Coordinated by the Wyss Institute, and including leading cancer immunologists and immune-engineers also from the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS), DFCI, and Harvard’s Department of Stem Cell and Regenerative Biology, the i3 Center is developing new biomaterials-based approaches to enable anti-cancer immunotherapies for therapy-resistant cancers.
+The DoriVac project is also part of the NIH-funded “Immuno-engineering to Improve Immunotherapy (i3)” Center at Harvard University.
+Coordinated by the Wyss Institute and including leading cancer immunologists and immune-engineers from the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS), Dana-Farber Cancer Institute, and Harvard’s Department of Stem Cell and Regenerative Biology, the i3 Center is developing new biomaterials-based approaches to enable anti-cancer immunotherapies for therapy-resistant cancers.

 Want to learn more about DoriVac?